 In the last few years, through our five faculties and research centres, we have invested significantly in implementing and boosting our research activities.
 We focus a lot on the training of young researchers.
-Six well-structured PhD programmes enable them to pursue a career in academia.
+Seven well-structured PhD programmes enable them to pursue a career in academia.

 Application and admission